compsci-adl/webdev-25/workshop-1/README.md

 ```

 Paste this snippet of HTML into the provided `index.html` file and view the file in your browser.
 You can do this by copying the absolute file path of the file and pasting it into your browser's address bar.

+Alternatively, you can use the VS Code extension **Live Server** and open the file with Live Server, which will open the file in your browser.

 You should see the text "Hello, World!" on the page.